Reduce Estate Taxes with an Irrevocable Life Insurance Trust (ILIT)

 The Marital Exclusion and Estate Tax Exemption

-While having a will and estate planning is crucial for anyone who wants to control where their property goes after their passing or who gains custody of their minor children (among other important wishes), planning for possible estate taxes is essentially limited to families of a certain net worth because of the current estate tax exemption limits and exclusions.
+While having a will and estate planning is crucial for anyone who wants to control where their property goes or who gains custody of their minor children (among other important wishes) after their passing, planning for possible estate taxes is essentially limited to families of a certain net worth because of the current estate tax exemption limits and exclusions.

 First up is the marital exclusion, which dictates that surviving spouses who are U.S. citizens are eligible to receive an unlimited marital deduction, meaning that no estate tax will be due on any property or assets (including proceeds from life insurance policies) when being transferred to a surviving spouse.
 There is also no limit on the amount of property that can be transferred to your spouse both during your lifetime and after.
 Due to the marital exclusion, estate taxes are not part of the estate planning equation until the surviving spouse passes away.

 Even upon the death of the surviving spouse, many families do not need to worry about paying estate taxes on transferred property because of the federal estate tax exemption.
 The estate tax exemption is the value of property, in terms of U.S. dollars, that a person can transfer to beneficiaries before the estate tax kicks in.
-It is essentially the amount that any one person can leave to others after death that will be free from estate tax, and that exclusion amount has only been readily rising for years with the federal estate tax exemption at $5.45 million in 2016.
+It is essentially the amount that any one person can leave to others after death that will be free from estate tax, and that exclusion amount has been steadily readily rising for years, with the federal estate tax exemption at $5.6 million in 2018.

 If you and your spouse's joint net worth and gross estate value is projected to be significantly above the $5.45 million line, then it may be time to start talking estate tax reduction strategies, which may include an irrevocable life insurance trust (ILIT).

-What is a Irrevocable Life Insurance Trust (ILIT)?
+What is an Irrevocable Life Insurance Trust (ILIT)?

 The Downsides of ILITs